fddigital-uk/sanity-plugin-visual-options/README.md

 In your schema, you should add a field of type 'visualOptions', and the options property should contain a key of 'list'.
 Within this is another dictionary, with the key being the reference that will be saved against the item.
 Each item must contain an icon as a minimum, which is a React Component.

-In the example below, which produced the image above, the icons are simple React components returning an SVG, therefore react-icons should work here too.
+In the example below, which produced the image above with small options, the icons are simple React components returning an SVG, therefore react-icons should work here too.

 ```javascript
 {